 The genital herpes virus causes recurrent, periodic outbreaks of sores in the genital region and remains in you body for life.
 However, there are anti-viral therapies available that can shorten the duration of symptoms.

 These are viral infections that can be transmitted through sexual contact.
 Hepatitis B and C affect the liver and can severely damage it.
-Treatment with interferon is available, but this drug therapy may have serious side effects.
+Treatment is available, but the drug therapy may have serious side effects.

 HIV is associated with AIDS.
 This virus attacks and destroys certain white blood cells (T-helper lymphocytes) that are involved in the immune system.
 As the number of these cells is reduced, the ability of your body to fight off infections also decreases.
 This eventually results in death.
 Although there is no cure, early detection allows for treatment with anti-viral therapies that can help to prolong life.